Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Diamond family

 \subsection{Magnetic octupolarization in diamond}

-If the orientation of the atomic magnetic octupoles on one of the diamond sublattices is reversed as in Fig.~\ref{fig:diamond-cub}(d), these octupoles give rise to a macroscopic magnetic octupole density.
-The discussion is summarized in Table~\ref{tab:diamond:m3}.
+If the orientation of the atomic magnetic octupoles on one of the diamond sublattices is reversed as in Fig.~\ref{fig:diamond-cub}(d), these octupoles give rise to a macroscopic magnetic octupole density whose symmetry properties are summarized in Table~\ref{tab:diamond:m3}.
 When going from the rotation group $\Rit \rightarrow R_i$ to $O_h \times \gtis \rightarrow O_h$, the compatibility relation for a magnetic octupole $D_3^{+-} \rightarrow D_3^+$ reads

-so that the octupole remains forbidden.
+hence the octupole remains forbidden.
 The lowest-order tensor operators transforming according to the IRs $\Gamma_2^+$, $\Gamma_4^+$, and $\Gamma_5^+$ of $O_h$ and consistent with the signature $+-$ of a magnetic octupole density are listed in Table~\ref{tab:diamond:m3}.

-The magnetic octupole density illustrated in Fig.~\ref{fig:diamond-cub}(d) reduces the symmetry of diamond to the space group $Fd\bar{3}m'$ (No.~227.131) and the point group becomes
+The magnetic octupole density illustrated in Fig.~\ref{fig:diamond-cub}(d) reduces the symmetry of diamond to the space group $Fd\bar{3}m'$ (No.~227.131), and the point group becomes

-so that the system becomes magnetopolar ($\ell = 3$).
+i.e., the system becomes magnetopolar.
 More specifically, we get the compatibility relations

 Therefore, under $O_h (T_h)$ octupolar magnetic order is signaled by a nonzero expectation value of